-3) Immerse the weldment in hot water (40-50°C) for 5-10 minutes.
+- Immerse the weldment in hot water (40-50°C) for 5-10 minutes.

-4) Rinse the weldment with cold water for 5min.
+- Rinse the weldment with cold water for 5 minutes.

 2. TIG welding of aluminum alloy

-When DC positive connection (electrode connected to negative electrode) is adopted, heat is generated on the surface of the workpiece to form deep penetration, and larger welding current can be used for a certain size of electrode.
+In general, AC welding is most commonly used for aluminum alloys as it provides the best combination of current carrying capacity, arc control, and arc cleaning.
+When DC positive connection (electrode connected to negative electrode) is used, the heat generated on the surface of the workpiece results in deep penetration, and a larger welding current can be used for a certain size of electrode.

 (1) Tungsten electrode

 The melting point of tungsten is 3410°C.

-Tungsten has strong electron emission ability at high temperature.
-After adding trace rare earth elements such as thorium, cerium and zirconium, the work of electron emission is significantly reduced and the current carrying capacity is significantly improved.
+By adding trace amounts of rare earth elements such as thorium, cerium, and zirconium, the efficiency of electron emission is significantly decreased and the current-carrying capacity is significantly improved.

 (2) Welding process parameters